pgcentralfoundation/pgrx/cargo-pgrx/README.md

 version of Postgres 12.)

-This command could be useful from Dockerfiles, for example, to automate building installation packages for various Linux distobutions or MacOS Postgres installations.
+This command could be useful from Dockerfiles, for example, to automate building installation packages for various Linux distributions or MacOS Postgres installations.

 ```console
 $ cargo pgrx package --help